 When he first launched Tribewanted, the site became a media phenomenon.

-The idea was that for a membership fee of a minimum of £120, potential tribe members could buy the right to live on Vorovoro for a few weeks each year and help build a village—or just sunbathe.
+The idea was that for a membership fee of a minimum of £120, potential tribe members could buy the right to live on Vorovoro for a few weeks each year and help build a village — or just sunbathe.
+All the decisions, such as what to build and who to elect as monthly chief, would be voted for online by the rest of the “tribe”.

 The upfront money would pay for building materials and wages to local people from whom the island was leased.
 The huge media attention it received globally ensured the tribe quickly grew to 700 members from 35 countries.